victorzarour/victorzarour/README.md

 ### Hi there!
 I'm Victor 👋

-I'm a full-stack developer with a PhD in Comparative Literature.
+I'm a writer and full-stack developer with a PhD in Comparative Literature.
 I'm passionate about languages--human and programming, and I'm constantly looking to learn new technologies.
 I also teach literature.

 - 🔭 I’m currently working on a course management app that brings together my passion for coding and my love of teaching.
 - 🌱 I’m currently learning Python.